Brexit: Frequently Asked Questions (FAQ)

 - - child, grandchild or great-grandchild under 21 years old

 - - dependent child over the age of 21

 - - dependent parent, grandparent or great-grandparent

-- - dependent relative with a residence card to prove the relationship
+- - dependent relative with a relevant document to prove the relationship

 Family members who were living with, or joined, Swiss citizens in the UK prior to 31 December 2020 are also eligible for settled or pre-settled status.
 The deadline for applications was 30 June 2021.
 If you have missed the application deadline, please see Questions 13 and 18.